 - Earlier introduction of solid foods in their children

 However, even after adjusting for the above variables, this study found that mother’s consuming the highest amounts of SSB during the second-trimester of pregnancy had children who, during mid-childhood, had the highest BMI exceeding the age-sex-specific 85th percentile.
-Adiposity outcomes in mid-childhood were highest among children whose mothers consumed at least 2 servings per day of
+Adiposity outcomes in mid-childhood were highest among children whose mothers consumed at least 2 servings per day of SSBs during the second trimester of pregnancy; adiposity during mid-childhood increased with each additional serving of SSB by the mother during the second trimester of pregnancy.2

 Only SSB consumption was correlated to increased adiposity in mid-childhood; similar results were not found when analyzing for consumption of juice, diet soda or water.
 Adjusting for the consumption of SSB by the child through mid-childhood did not appreciably change the results indicating that the mother’s consumption of SSB during second trimester of pregnancy had a greater effect on mid-childhood adiposity than did the child’s consumption of SSB during the first few years of life.
-Finally, the quantity of SSB consumption during first trimester of pregnancy did not affect the adiposity levels of mid-childhood, only the amount consumed during second trimester was found to be related.
+Finally, the quantity of SSB consumption during first trimester of pregnancy did not affect the adiposity levels of mid-childhood, only the amount consumed during second trimester was found to be related.2

 This study reinforces the findings that prenatal programming affects susceptibility to obesity in offspring.
 The implications of this includes further public health measures to educate mothers on the importance of their dietary habits during pregnancy, particularly during the second trimester.
-Dietary choices during pregnancy may be an approach that could help stem the tide of childhood obesity.
+Dietary choices during pregnancy may be an approach that could help stem the tide of childhood obesity.1-2

 - Mother’s dietary habits during pregnancy may have a greater influence on childhood obesity rates than a child’s dietary habits through mid-childhood